 Using stop loss to limit forex draw down

 One of the most basic yet often ignored subject in forex trading happens to be that of using Stops (Buy/Sell Stop Orders & Stop Losses).
 This is in fact one of the most fundamental aspects towards good risk management.
 Yet, traders often tend to focus on take profits, rather than stop losses.

-While some traders do make use of stop losses, setting them up incorrectly can prove to be disastrous and is as good as not using stop losses at all.
-The failure to make use of stops in forex trading is quite fundamental, rising out of the misconceptions that a a losing position could reverse and head back into profits.
+While traders do make use of stop losses, setting them up incorrectly is a problem.
+It can prove to be disastrous and is as good as not using stop losses at all.
+The failure use of stops in forex trading is quite fundamental.
+It comes due to the misconceptions that a losing position could reverse and head back into profits.
 However, the truth is far from it.

 Most traders, take up a position based on the fact that they expect every trade to be a profit.

 This is because traders think that the forex markets works not on uncertainty but rather as possible outcomes with various determining inputs such as good news, bad news and the relative market behavior.
 The fact is that we don’t really know how the price of an instrument would react to the news.

 It is possible and can be seen especially when you are trading news related events that despite ‘good news’ prices, at times tend to react in the opposite direction to your expectations.